Igor Stravinsky almost didn’t compose The Firebird.

 The Berceuse which follows (13:33) is a haunting, melancholy lullaby, punctuated by the lamenting voice of the bassoon and a hypnotic ostinato in the harp.
 The music drifts away into a vast, seemingly infinite dreamscape until a distant horn call emerges suddenly, signifying the lifting of the spell and a new awakening.
 The Finale (16:44) brings the ultimate joyful celebration in a procession of rising scales, from the harp to the trilling strings.
 The Firebird ascends in a final, triumphant flash of color.
 The soaring final bars seem to be saying, “and they lived happily ever after.”

-Here is the 1919 Firebird Suite, performed by Riccardo Muti and the Philadelphia Orchestra:
+Here is the 1919 Firebird Suite, performed by Myung Whun Chung and the Orchestre de l’Opera Bastille:

 Five Great Recordings